 For our review, small dogs include all pups that are 20 pounds or less.
-Some breeds are almost always in this category, including Chihuahuas, Pomeranians, Shih Tzus, and others.
-Some breeds, such as Terriers or French Bulldogs, can be less than 20 pounds and benefit from dog food made for small dogs.
+Some breeds are almost always in this category, including Chihuahuas, Pomeranians, shih tzus, and others.
+Some breeds, such as terriers or French bulldogs, can weigh less than 20 pounds and benefit from dog food made for small dogs.

-We know that you want the best for your pet, which is why we’ve compiled a list of the best options for small dogs.
+We know that you want the best for your pet, which is why we’ve compiled a list of the best dog food for small dogs.
 Whether they are puppies, senior dogs, or anywhere in between, we have an option that will keep them healthy and happy.
-Each dog has unique tastes, too, and these are reviewer-approved that will keep your dog’s taste buds happy as well.
+We have included both the best dry dog food for small dogs and a wet food that’s better for senior dogs.
+Each dog has unique tastes, too, and these reviewer-approved choices will keep your dog’s taste buds happy as well.

-A-Z-Animals Top Picks for Dog Food for Small Dogs
+Top Picks for the Best Dog Food for Small Dogs: Ranked and Rated

 #1 Overall Best: Taste of the Wild Appalachian Valley Small Breed Dry Dog Food